Why don't any keys on my keyboard work?

 Check your connection

-Sometimes the simplest solution is the best option.
-Verify that your keyboard is plugged in securely by disconnecting the keyboard from the computer and then reconnecting the keyboard into the same port.
-If you have a USB keyboard, you may want to try a different USB port.
+Sometimes the simplest solution will fix the problem.
+Verify that your keyboard is plugged in securely.
+Disconnect the keyboard from the computer and then reconnect it into the same port.
+If you have a USB keyboard, you may want to try a different USB port to isolate the issue.

 Check wireless keyboard batteries and wireless adapters

 Keyboards with PS/2 ports

-If this is a PS/2 keyboard and you have another one laying around, try the other keyboard.
-If you connect a known working keyboard to the computer PS/2 port and it doesn't work, the PS/2 port is bad.
-Because this port is part of the motherboard, the motherboard needs to be replaced to fix the problem.
+If yours is a PS/2 keyboard, try another PS/2 keyboard (if you have access to one) in the same port.
+If you connect a known working keyboard to the computer PS/2 port and it doesn't work, the PS/2 hardware may have failed.
+This would suggest that the motherboard itself needs to be replaced to fix the problem.
 If you have USB ports on your computer, try a USB keyboard instead.

-If you are using a USB keyboard and the keyboard is connected to a USB hub, try connecting the keyboard to the back of the computer.
+If you are using a USB keyboard and the keyboard is connected to a USB hub, try connecting the keyboard directly into the back of the computer.
 If the keyboard works after doing so, the USB hub is likely defective and needs to be replaced.

 Test the keyboard outside Windows

 If the Num Lock and Caps Lock do not work, and you are unable to enter CMOS setup, all you can do is try another keyboard.
 If another keyboard doesn't work, chances are the motherboard needs to be replaced, and it may be time to consider replacing your computer.